ace-ecosystem/ACE/documentation/docs/database/index.md

 You must also configure MySQL for SSL before using these options.

+## User Accounts

+By default the installation gives the user `ace-user` read/write access to all of the ACE-related databases.

+An additional user called `ace-superuser` is also created that has the same privilege levels as the database root user.
+This has a different password than the `ace-user`.

+Both users are allowed access from any host.

+## MySQL Defaults Files

+MySQL [defaults files](https://dev.mysql.com/doc/refman/5.7/en/option-file-options.html#option_general_defaults-file) are created for both users.
+You can use these files with the `mysql` command to access the database.

+- `etc/mysql_defaults`: defaults for `ace-user`
+- `etc/mysql_defaults.root`: defaults for `ace-superuser`

 ### database_ace

 The `ace` database contains most of the ace-related data objects.
 The following lists some of the things stored in the `ace` database.